MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/existing-devices/deploy-autopilot-task-sequence.md

       1. Under **Make available to the following:**, select the desired methods where the task sequence appears and when the task sequence can run:

-        - **Only Configuration Manager clients**: The task sequence will only appear in the Configuration Manager Software Center on existing devices that has Windows already installed and has the Configuration Manager client installed.
+        - **Only Configuration Manager clients**: The task sequence appears in the Configuration Manager Software Center on existing devices that has Windows already installed and has the Configuration Manager client installed.
 The task sequence doesn't appear when booting from a PXE enabled distribution point or when booting from task sequence bootable media.

-        - **Only media and PXE**: The task sequence will only appear when booting from a PXE enabled distribution point or when booting from task sequence bootable media.
+        - **Only media and PXE**: The task sequence appears when booting from a PXE enabled distribution point or when booting from task sequence bootable media.
 The task sequence doesn't appear in the Configuration Manager Software Center on existing devices that has Windows already installed and has the Configuration Manager client installed.

         - **Configuration Manager clients, media and PXE**: The task sequence appears when booting from a PXE enabled distribution point or when booting from task sequence bootable media, and it also appears in the Configuration Manager Software Center on existing devices that has Windows already installed and has the Configuration Manager client installed.